 - Recommendations / decision will be taken

-- CEO will write a letter explaining the outcome of the hearing
+- The Office of the Chief Executive will write a letter explaining the outcome of the Hearing

 - Acknowledgement of Appeal